FarMcKon/DCPU-16-Examples/dcpu-16f.md

 In binary, they have the format: aaaaaaoooooo0000
 The value (a) is in the same six bit format as defined earlier.

-Non-basic opcodes: (6 bits)
+###Non-basic opcodes: (6 bits)
 			0x00: reserved for future expansion
                  0x01: JSR a - pushes the address of the next instruction to the stack, then sets PC to a
                  0x02: ROM read - read a value from factory burnt ROM to register I. Passed value is the location in ROM to read into register I
                  0x03: Audio Output - Write register value to 2 channel audio output buffer.
 Channel a is bits 0x0F and channel b is 0xF0.
 Absloute values are not allowed.
-         0x03: Audio Input - Read register value from a 2 channel audio output buffer.
+                 0x04: Audio Input - Read register value from a 2 channel audio output buffer.
 Channel a is bits 0x0F and channel b is 0xF0.
 Absloute values are not allowed.
 			0x04-0x3f: reserved

 * JSR takes 2 cycles, plus the cost of a.
 * ROM read takes 2 cycles